TheAbys/devops-bootcamp-08-jenkins/README.md

 On Jenkins /var/jenkins_home/jobs i can find all the generated jobs Under /var/jenkins_home/workspace there is the checked out code from my repository

+We've added a new Test AppTest.java and configured the Freestyle Build Job so that it executes

+    maven test
+    maven package

+Within the build console output we see that the tests were executed

+    [INFO] -------------------------------------------------------
+    [INFO]  T E S T S
+    [INFO] -------------------------------------------------------
+    [INFO] Running AppTest
+    [INFO] Tests run: 1, Failures: 0, Errors: 0, Skipped: 0, Time elapsed: 0.079 s -- in AppTest
+    [INFO]
+    [INFO] Results:
+    [INFO]
+    [INFO] Tests run: 1, Failures: 0, Errors: 0, Skipped: 0

+## 6 - Docker in Jenkins

+We want to use Docker within our Build Jobs.
+Therefore we need to make Docker available within Jenkins.

+We stop our current container

+    docker ps
+    docker stop <container-hash>

+We can see that the volume we previously created still exists

+    docker volume ls

+Now we start a new container like before, but we mount the Docker installation into it

+    docker run -p 8080:8080 -p 50000:50000 -d \
+    -v jenkins_home:/var/jenkins_home \
+    -v /var/run/docker.sock:/var/run/docker.sock \
+    jenkins/jenkins:lts

+Again connect to the container (as root -u 0)

+    docker ps
+    docker exec -u 0 -it <container-hash> bash

+We need to install docker

+    curl https://get.docker.com/ > dockerinstall && chmod 777 dockerinstall && ./dockerinstall

+And set the right permission

+    ls -l /var/run/docker.sock
+    chmod 666 /var/run/docker.sock
+    exit

+login as jenkins

+    docker exec -it <container-hash> bash